“Social Media Butterflies” Will Dot the Digital Landscape During the London 2012 Olympic Games

 Of the total survey sample, 20% state if they could choose just one device to watch the Olympic Games it would be something other than TV.

 To brand marketers, this is especially enticing as social media engagement around major sports and entertainment properties like the Super Bowl and the Grammy Awards has been intensifying exponentially.
 When considering the uniqueness of the Olympic Games, which are played out over 17 full days and feature thousands of athletes competing across 26 sports, the implications and opportunities for brands to connect with consumers via various touch-points throughout the day are unparalleled.
-In fact, Taylor’s survey shows from the early morning through lunchtime, more than half of Moms say they will be using social media sites to post original content and comments.
+In fact, Taylor’s survey shows from the From quirky fun games to big blockbuster titles like the visually stunning The Dark Night and Tomb Raider slot machines , players will no doubt find at least one game that suits their tastes. early morning through lunchtime, more than half of Moms say they will be using social media sites to post original content and comments.

 “Moms are the consummate social media butterflies in that they use and rely on these types of digital platforms for information, inspiration, and inclusion,” said Katina Scott, Vice President, Brand Planning Director, Taylor.
 “While many moms are not traditional sports fans, they have a strong affinity toward the Olympics.
 When looking for a trusted source of information on the Games, more than half of Moms say that social media is the most important source of information about the Olympics.”